3 Demo Fails That Cost You Work (And How to Avoid Them)

 Your demo should:

-✅ Also include what else you can do that a client may not have heard yet.
+✅ Include what else you can do that a client may not have heard yet

 Not all demos are created equal because not all goals are the same.
 The demo you send to a potential agent might be very different from the one you use to book direct work.
 Agents want to hear range and marketability, proof that you can handle different genres, styles, and clients.
 A production company or ad agency, on the other hand, is listening for a perfect fit for their immediate needs.